MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/performance/troubleshoot-memory-grant-issues.md

 - Query Execution (QE) Reservations or Memory Reservations: When a query needs memory for sort or hash operations, during execution it will make a reservation request based on a value stored in the query plan.
 That reservation request is calculated at compile time based on estimated cardinality.
 Then later, when the query executes it requests the memory and SQL Server will grant that request partially or fully depending on memory availability.
 In the end the query may use a percentage of the granted memory.
 There is a memory clerk (accountant of memory) named 'MEMORYCLERK_SQLQERESERVATIONS' that keeps track of these memory allocations (check out DBCC MEMORYSTATUS or `sys.dm_os_memory_clerks`).

-Memory Grants: When SQL Server grants the requested memory to an executing query it is said that a memory grant has occurred.
-There is a Perfmon counter that keeps track of how many queries have been granted the requested memory: Memory Grants Outstanding .
-Another counter shows how many queries have requested sort/hash memory and have to wait for it because the Query Execution memory has run out (QE Reservation memory clerk has given all of it away): Memory Grants Pending .
+- Memory Grants: When SQL Server grants the requested memory to an executing query it is said that a memory grant has occurred.
+There are a few Performance monitor counter that keep track of how many queries have been granted the requested memory: Memory Grants Outstanding and how many queries have requested sort/hash memory but have to wait for it because the Query Execution memory has run out (QE Reservation memory clerk has given all of it away): Memory Grants Pending .
 These two only display the count of memory grants and do not account for size.
 That is, one query alone could have consumed say 4 GB of memory to perform a sort, but that will not be reflected in either of these.

-Workspace Memory: This is yet another term that describes the same memory.
+- Workspace Memory: This is yet another term that describes the same memory.
 Often you will see this in the Perfmon counter Granted Workspace Memory (KB) which reflects the overall amount of memory currently used for sort, hash, bulk copy, and index creation operations. operations, expressed in KB.
 The Maximum Workspace Memory (KB) accounts for the maximum amount of workspace memory available for executing processes, such as hash, sort, bulk copy, and index creation operations.
-In my opinion, the term Workspace Memory is a legacy one used to describe this memory allocator in SQL Server 7.0 and 2000 and was later superseded by the memory clerks terminology after SQL Server 2005.

-In addition, you can capture the Actual Query Execution plan and find an XML element called <Query plan> which will contain an attribute showing the size of the memory grant (KB) as in the following example:

-`<QueryPlan DegreeOfParallelism="8" MemoryGrant ="2009216"`

-Another DMV- `sys.dm_exec_requests` - contains a column granted_query_memory which reports the size in 8 KB pages.
-For example a value of 1000 would mean 1000 * 8 KB , or 8000 KB of memory granted.
+The term Workspace Memory is encountered infrequently.

 ## Performance impact of large QE memory utilization